AU-aidanwalden/NBADraft-482/README.md

 ## Styling

-We are using Tailwind CSS with [DaisyUI](https://daisyui.com/docs/intro/)and [Heroicons](https://heroicons.com/).
+We are using Tailwind CSS with [DaisyUI](https://daisyui.com/docs/intro/) and [Heroicons](https://heroicons.com/).
 DaisyUI components and Heroicons will be used across all pages for consisency.
 Global styles live in `src/app/globals.css`, and additional shared UI pieces live in `src/components/`.